-This topic provides an overview of the NetWitness Core database.
-The NetWitness Core services contain a proprietary database developed specifically for use within the NetWitness Suite products.
+This topic provides an overview of the NetWitness Platform Core database.
+The NetWitness Platform Core services contain a proprietary database developed specifically for use within the NetWitness Platform products.
 It bears little resemblance to traditional relational databases, and is not based on any off-the-shelf database technology.
 As such, many users find that there is a steep learning curve to understanding how the Core database works, and how to make best use of it.
-The purpose of this guide is to help NetWitness Suite users understand the database and use it to its fullest potential.
+The purpose of this guide is to help NetWitness Platform users understand the database and use it to its fullest potential.

-This guide covers the capabilities of NetWitness Suite 11.0.
-The following NetWitness Suite components contain the Core database:
+This guide covers the capabilities of NetWitness Platform.
+The following NetWitness Platform components contain the Core database:

 - Log Decoder